yashwankhede/BashOps/README.md

 # 📝 License
 All scripts in this repository are released under the MIT License.

-Let's make Bash Scripting fun and easy! 😎
+Let's make Bash Scripting fun and easy!😎